krueg22r/misc-scripts/README.md

 make a quick plot of important thermodynamic quantities from a LAMMPS MD run.

-lammpsFileMerge.py merges two LAMMPS format data files (which have info about molecule coordsinates, bonds, etc).
+lammpsFileMerge.py merges two LAMMPS format data files (which have info about molecule coordinates, bonds, etc).
 The online LigParGen server can produce files for a single molecule, but since I work with dimers, I needed this script to finish the job.